MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab01_Marketing_Application_Configuration.md

 1. Download the image files from the resource documents.
 Extract the files to a folder on your desktop.

-2. Navigate to admin.powerplatform.com and log in using your user credentials.
-Once authenticated, navigate to the **square grid** home button in the upper left corner (directly to the left of **Power Platform admin center**).
-Select **Dynamics 365** from the list of apps.
+2. Navigate to home.dynamics.com and sign in with your user credentials.
+Record the characters before the "@" symbol in your email address - it should be a first name and a last initial.
+These characters will become your "alias" throughout the course.
+Write them down somewhere you'll be able to access throughout the course.

-	- You may have to wait a few minutes while the app gets ready to launch.
+**Important:** Please be aware that this tenant and the Dynamics 365 organization will be shared with the other students in your classroom, like employees would share a tenant when using the Dynamics 365 instance belonging to their organization.
+Do not use any PII (personally identifiable information) when creating records.
+It is also good practice to use your username prefix (ex., **mollyc**) in front of all records, data, apps, workflows, etc. you create.

-3. Navigate to Files in the Marketing Content section and click the + Upload button to open the upload files window.
+3. From the list of the available apps, select **Marketing.** The Marketing app will open.
+In the left menu, navigate to **Files** in the Marketing Content section and click the + Upload button to open the upload files window.
 Add the 10 image files.

 4. While the upload window is open, add the keywords “logo” and “contoso” to